Exploring new territory: Calibration-free decoding for c-VEP BCI

 The estimation of these covariance matrices can be improved by accumulating the data $\mathbf{X}$ and predicted structure matrix $\mathbf{M}_{\hat{y}}$ of the previous trial(s).
 This cumulative CCA is an optimistic one, as it assumes that previous trials were classified correctly (i.e., naive labeling).

 In summary, in this work, we applied two versions of CCA.
 For both we used the empirical covariance matrix identical to the original work~\cite{thielen2021}.
 The first version, denoted CCA\_e1, was instantaneous and estimated the covariance from the current trial only.
 The second version, denoted CCA\_ec, was cumulative and used previous trials for covariance estimation to facilitate decoding of the current trial.
+Code for the CCA approach is available at \url{https://github.com/thijor/pyntbci}.